Our Favorite Wedding Traditions From 50 Cultures and Religions Around the World

 16. French Wedding Traditions

-At traditional weddings in France, it is fairly uncommon to see bridesmaids and groomsmen as part of the event.
+At traditional weddings in France, it's fairly uncommon to see bridesmaids and groomsmen as part of the event.
 While a couple may have close friends present to support them on the big day, there generally isn't a designated wedding or bridal party.
 Additionally, decadent French food, from macarons to croquembouche, is a big part of the country's festive wedding celebrations.

 17. German Wedding Traditions